 Location: Mayreau - St. Vincent and the Grenadines

-Ok, actually just before shore time I looked across the chart house and saw Xonel – one minute standing with her little deckie brush, the next a human pancake on the deck.
-Another soldier struck down by a D-ring.
+Ok, actually, just before shore time, I looked across the chart house and saw Xonel – one minute standing with her little deckie brush, the next a human pancake on the deck.
+Another soldier was struck down by a D-ring.
 This turned out to be the worst one yet, however, and without going into too much detail, her fourth and fifth toes had switched places!
-It’s broken for sure, but she smiled through the whole process (also she’s okay).
+It’s broken for sure, but she smiled through the whole process (also, she’s okay).

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.Availability: Open View Details